-The participants were nuclear medicine technologists, nuclear medicine physicians, and medical physicists in Australia and New Zealand who had at least 5 y of experience working in nuclear medicine.
-Potential participants were purposively selected from members of Special Interest Group committees of the Australian and New Zealand Society of Nuclear Medicine, the medical physicist register of the Australasian College of Physical Scientists and Engineers in Medicine, and the nuclear medicine clinical supervisor database from the School of Health Sciences at the University of Newcastle.
-A low response for participation was anticipated because of the ongoing nature of the Delphi method and the time commitment required for the study.
+The participants were nuclear medicine technologists, nuclear medicine physicians and medical physicists in Australia and New Zealand and who had at least 5 years of experience working in nuclear medicine.
+Potential participants were purposively selected from members of Special Interest Group committees of the Australian and New Zealand Society of Nuclear Medicine; the medical physicist register of the Australasian College of Physical Scientists and Engineers in Medicine; and the nuclear medicine clinical supervisors database from the School of Health Sciences at the University of Newcastle.
+A low response for participation was anticipated due to the on-going nature of the Delphi method and the time commitment required for the study.
 Hence, a total of 35 potential participants were invited to participate in the study via email with the aim of achieving a panel of at least 10 experts.
 A participant information sheet and consent form was attached to the invitation email.

-Survey Rounds
+Survey Rounds:

-Panelists were asked to participate in up to 3 rounds of web-based questionnaires.
+Panelists were asked to participate in up to three rounds of web-based questionnaires.
 All questionnaires were conducted online using SurveyMonkey.
 To ensure all panel members began the process with an equivalent knowledge base, each member received an email containing published articles summarizing issues surrounding the topic.
-The email also included a web link to the first-round online survey.
-The questionnaire for round 1 was developed from the results of our previous cross-sectional study (4).
-The round 1 questionnaire consisted of 30 questions with both closed and open responses to allow the participants to give their rationale for any answers.
+The email also included a web link to the first round online survey.
+The questionnaire for Round 1 was developed from the results of a previous cross-sectional study conducted by the authors (4).
+The Round 1 questionnaire consisted of 30 questions with both closed and open responses to allow the participants to give their rationale for any answers.
 The questions covered a range of issues, including demographic information, method of questioning, and use of pregnancy testing.
-Rounds 2 and 3 provided panel members with a report on the analysis and feedback from the previous round, including quotes from participant responses and the level of agreement for each question.
-A series of statements was developed for each round, and panel members were asked to agree or disagree with each one.
-A free-text comment box was included after each statement.
-Consensus was predefined as achieving more than an 80% agreement on any statement.
-Areas lacking consensus were redeveloped according to the feedback, and panel members were given the opportunity to revise their responses.
-Statements achieving consensus were reiterated in the following round, and panel members asked to confirm their agreement and comment if needed.
+Round 2 and 3 provided panel members with a report on the analysis and feedback from the previous round, including quotes from participant responses and the level of agreement for each question.
+A series of statements were developed for each round and panel members were asked to agree or disagree with each one.
+A free text comment box was included after each statement.
+Consensus was pre-defined as achieving more than an 80% agreement on any statement.
+Areas of non-consensus were redeveloped according to the feedback and panel members were given the opportunity to revise their responses.
+Statements achieving consensus were reiterated in the following round and panel members asked to confirm their agreement and comment if needed.